KurisuNya/nvim-config/README.md

 Full lua nvim config using lazy.nvim as plugin manager.

-To make nvim start faster, most of plugins has been loded lazily.
+To make nvim start faster, most of plugins has been loaded lazily.

 Welcome to fork!!! 😊